Faryalaurooj/Tracking-with-YOLOv8/README.md

 ```

-By default the tracker tracks all MS COCO classes.
-In our application we need to track only Vulnerable road users (persons, bicycles , tricycles) therefore we will add their corresponding index after the classes flag.
-Resultant video with tracking can be saved to your experiment folder runs/track/exp*/ by --save and it can be seved as a text file by --save-mot

 #### Tracking Methods
 By default, deeposcort tracker is used.
 I have benchmarked trackers one by one by with '1.mp4' video using following command: